 The most interesting part of library school has been learning about all the intersections between law librarianship and human-centered design.
-This is a dream job, and before I knew better I had preconceived notions about exactly what it meant to be a librarian.

 I have been pleasantly surprised to learn that much of librarianship is about customer service, and supporting (or designing!) systems that enable patrons to better search for and discover information.
 Obviously, this task takes on new dimensions when trying to make the law more accessible.